 Who We Are

-The Global Menstrual Collective (GMC) strives to drive and guide investment in menstrual health and hygiene through evidence-based advocacy.
+The GMC membership comes together to use their collective strength to inform, guide and increase investments toward menstrual health and hygiene for all.
 We are not creating a new global fund, or directly channeling investments.
 We have come together to use our collective strength to increase and guide investments toward menstrual health and hygiene at all levels.

 Who we are